constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/abstract.md

 <!-- Need -->
-Data sovereignty focuses on privacy and provider choice, but the concept is not complete if it does not include the concrete usage of the data, if in that concept when it comes to the working of the application sovereignty can be surrendered to the owner of the computational unit or app.
+Data sovereignty focuses on privacy and provider choice, but the concept is not complete if it does not include the concrete usage of the data, if, in that concept, when it comes to the working of applications sovereignty can be surrendered to the owner of the computational units or apps.
 <!-- Task -->
 The exploration and retrieval of information is a core functionality of web-based social applications because it creates shared experiences to foster interactions.